tshino/vscode-vz-like-keymap/README.md

 - More than 40 shortcuts to provide basic experience almost identical to Vz Editor
 - Permissive two-stroke shortcuts (e.g. Ctrl+Q Ctrl+X is equivalent to Ctrl+Q X)
+- Text stack (push/pop to the clibboard) for actions Cut/Copy/Paste (you can disable it through Settings)
-- Selection mode (toggle by Ctrl+B)
+- Selection mode (toggle by Ctrl+B) and Column selection mode (toggle by Ctrk+K B)
-- Half-page scroll (you can choose either Full or Half page scroll.
-Search for 'Vz Keymap: Scroll Page Size' in Settings)
+- Half-page scroll option
 - Tag jump (Shift+F10)

 ## Supported keys